Houdini (1953 film): Plot

-In the 1890s, young Harry Houdini (Tony Curtis) is performing with a Coney Island carnival as Bruto, the Wild Man, when Bess (Janet Leigh), a naive onlooker, tries to protect him from the blows of Schultz (Sig Ruman), his "handler".
+In the 1890s, young Harry Houdini is performing with a Coney Island carnival as Bruto, the Wild Man, when Bess, a naive onlooker, tries to protect him from the blows of Schultz, his "handler".
 Harry also appears as magician "The Great Houdini" and, spotting Bess in the audience, invites her on stage.
 When Harry flirts with the unsuspecting Bess, she quickly leaves.
 Bess shows up two more times, and finally admits her attraction.
 They marry and live with Harry's mother.
 Bess becomes Harry's onstage assistant, touring the country with him.

 Bess tires of the low pay and grueling schedule and convinces Harry to take a job in a locksmith factory.
 Harry, a lock tester, fantasizes about escaping from one of the factory's large safes.
 On Halloween, Harry and Bess attend the Magician Society dinner.
 Magician Fante offers a prize to anyone who can free himself from a straitjacket.
 As many frantically jump about trying to escape, Harry, through intense concentration, extricates himself from the jacket, impressing Fante.
 Later, Fante advises Harry to give up being a magician, noting that Johann Von Schweger, a German magician, retired at the height of his career after performing a similar feat, fearful of his own talents.
 Bess persuades Harry to cash in the single, round-trip boat ticket to Europe he won, to save for a down payment on a house.

 At the factory, Harry locks himself inside a big safe, determined to escape.
 However, the foreman orders the safe blown open before Harry can get out, then fires him.
 Harry and Bess argue about their future, and frustrated by Bess wanting him to quit magic, Harry walks out.
 A contrite Bess finds Harry performing with a carnival and presents him with two one-way tickets to Europe.
 During a performance at London theater, a reporter challenges Harry to escape Scotland Yard's notoriously secure jail cells.
 Harry, who hired the reporter to issue the challenge, accepts, unaware that the cell locks are not in the doors, but on the outside wall.
 Though challenging, Houdini successfully picks the lock.
 Now billed as, "the man who escaped Scotland Yard", Harry and Bess embark on a successful European tour.